gravitydev/scoop/README.md

 Installation
 ------------

-TODO
+TODO: Maven Repository

 Acknowledgements
 ----------------

-Lots of inspiration from squeryl, anorm, and the apocalisp blog.
+Lots of inspiration was taken from squeryl, anorm, and the apocalisp blog.